AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

 2. Existence

     2.1 `undefined`: has only one value of `undefined`.
 Exist, but has never been initialized.
-    2.2 object: which is the most usefull data structure in may OOP languages like java, C++, etc. it's like a *hash map*, in javascript, its attributes can be added or deleted dynamically. here are some more dedicated purpose and specific objects.
+    2.2 object: which is the most usefull data structure in may OOP languages like java, C++, etc. it's like a *hash map*, in javascript, its attributes can be added or deleted dynamically. here are some more dedicated purposes and specific objects.

 object:
 1.Number